What is the current base rate?

 |Mortgage balance||Monthly increase||Annual increase|

-With this in mind, here’s a rough guide to how your payments could change if interest rates increased by half a percent.
+With this in mind, here’s a rough guide to how your payments could change if interest rates increased by 0.5%.

 |Mortgage balance||Monthly increase||Annual increase|